JSLTopology/JSLTopology.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate student in mathematics at KAIST.
+I am a graduate student in the Department of Mathematical Sciences at KAIST.

 My research interests are in low-dimensional topology, especially 3- and 4-dimensional smooth orbifolds.